sam-rice/reading-room-api/README.md

 Reading Room is a REST API for a book cataloging application built with Java/Spring Boot, using the Java JDBC API to connect to a Docker-contained PostgreSQL database.
 Users have access to a variety of CRUD operations for interacting with `Shelf` entities (to which `Book` entities are associated) and adding/removing books from each shelf.

 The API is deployed via Heroku and configured with unrestricted access for demoing purposes.
-See base URL below for demoing the API with Postman.
+See API Reference below for demoing the API with Postman.
 Instructions for registering/authenticating users via JSON Web Token, creating/updating/deleting shelves and books, and querying data are also outlined below, in addition to project setup instructions for running the application locally.

 The project also includes a JUnit integration test suite for all repository classes, which leverages an H2 in-memory database.

 <br />

-## Project Instructions

-### Local Setup
+## Local Setup Instructions

 Running this project and/or integration tests locally requires installations of [JRE](https://www.java.com/en/download/manual.jsp), [JDK 17](https://www.oracle.com/java/technologies/downloads/), [Docker Desktop](https://www.docker.com/products/docker-desktop/), and an IDE of your choice.
 Maven is also required and can either be installed locally, or accessed via IDE plugin.